earthobservations/wetterdienst/docs/data/overview.md

 Here's a quick overview of the data sources currently supported by `wetterdienst`:

-DWD (Deutscher Wetterdienst / German Weather Service / Germany)
+- DWD (Deutscher Wetterdienst / German Weather Service / Germany)
-    - Historical Weather Observations
+    - Observation
         - Historical (last ~300 years), recent (500 days to yesterday), now (yesterday up to last hour)
         - Every minute to yearly resolution
         - Time series of stations in Germany